betagouv/e-controle/docs/dev/devdoc.md

 # Architecture of the repo
 Created 9 Dec 2019 - things could have changed since then, sorry :) Please add a date when you change sections of this doc.
 Place the date directly in the section you edited.

+The README.md file also contains info on how things work, check it out.

 ## Backend
 The backend uses Django.
 It is split up into several Django apps.
 On top of this, we have an API with Django Rest Framework.